What exactly is Meditation?

 -The spine remains in a vertical and straight position.
 A straight spine means no compression on the abdominal and chest muscles, leaving them free to breathe comfortably.
 This improves breathing capacity.

--This position therefore ensures effective and improved digestion and excretion.
+-This position therefore ensures effective

 -The natural curvature of the spine is preserved and any unnatural strain or curve in the backbone is avoided.